GabrielGMachado/GabrielGMachado/README.md

 ## Hi, I'm Gabriel
 ### Welcome to my GitHub profile!
-I am a passionate software developer with a strong interest in web and mobile technologies.
-I love creating efficient and scalable solutions that make a difference.
+I am a Front-End Developer.

 ### About Me
-💻 Coding Enthusiast: I enjoy working on both frontend and backend projects, with a particular interest in [insert specific areas of interest].
+💻 Coding Enthusiast: I enjoy working on both frontend projects, with a particular interest in [insert specific areas of interest].
 🎓 Lifelong Learner: Continuously learning and improving my skills.
-Currently diving deeper into [insert current learning focus].
+Currently diving deeper into Next.JS.
 🚀 Project Explorer: Always on the lookout for new and exciting projects.
 Feel free to check out my repositories and leave feedback.
 ### Connect with Me